bartvbl/Dissimilarity-Tree-Reproduction/README.md

 - A reference implementation of the Modified Quick Intersection Count Change Image for partial object retrieval purposes.
 - A script which can be used to completely reproduce all results presented in the paper.

+## Errata

+The paper as published contains one oversight, which we would like to correct here.
+We would like to thank Gustavo Ortiz for making us aware of it.

+The following code in Listing 1:

+    for bitIndex in bitOrder:
+        for descriptor in similarDescriptors:
+            if descriptor[bitIndex] == 1:
+                similarDescriptors.remove(descriptor)
+                dissimilarDescriptors.insert(descriptor)

+Should be replaced with:

+    for bitIndex in bitOrder:
+        if len(dissimilarDescriptors) >= len(similarDescriptors):
+	    return
+        for descriptor in similarDescriptors:
+            if descriptor[bitIndex] == 1:
+                similarDescriptors.remove(descriptor)
+                dissimilarDescriptors.insert(descriptor)

 ## Instructions

 You only need to have python 3 installed, which comes with Ubuntu.
 Any dependencies needed by the project itself can be installed using the menu system in the script itself.